rivosinc/JumpStart/docs/reference_manual.md

 meson setup -C builddir -Dgenerate_trace=true ...
 ```

-If the diag requires additional arguments be passed to Spike, specify them with the `spike_additional_arguments` option to `meson setup`. `spike_additional_arguments` takes a list of arguments.
+If the diag requires additional arguments be passed to the target, specify them with the `spike_additional_arguments`/`qemu_additional_arguments` options to `meson setup`.
+These take a list of arguments.

 ```shell
 meson setup -C builddir -Dspike_additional_arguments=-p2 ...
 ```
+### `sbi_firmware_boot`

+This mode starts JumpStart in S-mode after the RISC-V Firmware runs in M-mode.
+The firmware will transfer control to JumpStart in S-mode at the `sbi_firmware_trampoline` location.

+Only S-mode based diags can be run in this mode as JumpStart cannot enter M-mode.